 NEARBY: On the other side of the road, there’s an 80-foot-long ceramic mural on the side of the old Hulme Library building which features a poem about Hulme’s history.

-The mural, which took two years and two tonnes of clay to make, is currently boarded up while the building is being refurbished but should be on display again after March 2019; in the meantime, you can see what the mural looks like here and read more about the poem here.
+The mural, which took two years and two tonnes of clay to make, is currently boarded up while the building is being refurbished but should be on display again once the work is completed; in the meantime, you can see what the mural looks like here and read more about the poem here.

 This poem, on the windows of Manchester Metropolitan University’s Faculty of Arts and Humanities building, seems to start part-way through: “Our second in futures // And why they won’t last // Our third in communicate // Singing in tongues // Our fourth is in social // And why we belong // Our fifth is in networks // Light’s speed-of-thought // Our sixth in morality // is, but not ought // Our seventh in creation // The act that makes art // Our last is in WHY // For that’s where it starts”.